Micha71/Getting_and_Cleaning_Data_Project/README.md

 ## Micha Bouts, Tuesday June 2nd 2015

+Adding some content to illustrate git / github integration from Windows 10

 ## Introduction

 This README Markdown file explains how the R-script works which was developed and tested on a Windows 7 environment with RStudio and R version 3.1.2.When we refer to 'the R-script' we mean the script filename 'run_analysis.R'.
 The explanation below details the reasoning behind the set-up of this R-script.